by William Goodall February 15, 2021

 In contrast to THC, cannabidiol does not directly bind to receptors but somehow influences them.
 The activation of these receptors then causes the health benefits we have mentioned.
 The cannabinoid can also influence non-cannabinoid receptors, like the TRPV1 receptor which influences pain and inflammation, and the 5ht serotonin receptor which influences psychotic disorders.

 As you can see, the worlds of hemp oil and CBD oil can be very different and complex.
 They are produced differently and have different qualities and benefits.
 At the same time, they do share some health benefits such as providing important macronutrients, vitamins, and minerals to our bodies.
-However, CBD oil has more potential benefits such as reduced stress, anxiety, and better sleep.
+However, CBD oil has more potential benefits.

 Be sure to talk to your doctor about what may be best for you.
 Pay attention to the labeling of any CBD oil products you buy.
 And always be aware of the laws in your area and thelegality of any cannabis products you consume.